Connect with a Current Student

 Many of our programs are represented by our Student Ambassadors.
 Read their stories and connect with them to get the student experience first-hand.

-Our graduates are well-prepared for current and future challenges in this field.
-Importantly, our graduates have the technical skill to work with computer scientists and programmers, and posses a deep understanding of the healthcare environment to work with doctors, nurses, psychologists, and other healthcare professionals.
+Our graduates are well-prepared for current and future challenges in the field.
+They're equipped with a deep understanding of the healthcare industry and the technical skills to work with computer scientists, programmers, doctors, nurses, psychologists and other healthcare professionals.

 Our graduates have found opportunities as:

 There's no better way to learn about our graduate programs than from the students themselves.

 The American Medical Informatics Association (AMIA) maintains a comprehensive database of available Health Informatics positions throughout the country.